KD-33/scholarship.AIstyle/Ethics.md

 # Ethics
-## While AI can be a powerful aid, it's crucial to use it responsibly and ethically.
+While AI can be a powerful aid, it's crucial to use it responsibly and ethically.
+It is imperative that before you use AI tools for any step in the scholarship application process you carefully read all of the requirements to ensure that the competition allows AI usage.
+There is the possiblility that you come across a sentence like this, " We request that applicants do not use AI tools such as ChatGPT to assist with preparing this essay.
+The originality of thought and language are highly valued in our evaluation scheme."
+In that case, refrain from using AI tools to maintain the integrity of the application process.

 ## Ethical Principles